USEPA/CMAQ/PREP/icon/README.md

 ICON creates spatially uniform, time independent ICs.
 From concentration (CONC) files, ICON extracts spatially varying ICs, either on the same grid cell resolution (windowed modeling domain), or for a finer grid resolution modeling domain (nested modeling domain).
-ICs generated from CONC files will be either time dependent or time independent.
+ICs generated from CONC files are time dependent if the input CONC file is time stepped, or time independent if the CONC file time step is zero.

-There are three distinct modes of operation for ICON.
-When running ICON, the user must specify whether to generate ICs (1) from an existing CONC file (*regrid*), (2) from an ASCII file of vertical profiles (*profile*), or (3) from prespecified spatial patterns for use in transport algorithm testing (*patterns*).
-See the documentation for the [transport test patterns](TRANSPORT_TEST_PATTERNS.md) for details on the ICs generated with the *patterns* option.
+There are two distinct modes of operation for ICON.
+When running ICON, the user must specify whether to generate ICs from:  (1) an existing CONC file (*regrid*); or (2) an ASCII file of vertical profiles (*profile*).

 CMAQ can also use initial conditions derived from global chemistry models (GCMs).
 While ICON does not directly support processing of datasets from GCMs